Please read before booking:

 How long is Race/LA?

-The race begins at 8:30 am and usually finishes between 2:30 and 3:00 pm.
+The race begins in the morning (usually around 9:00am) and finishes between 2:00 and 3:00 pm.
 Most races are divided into two legs, separated by a brief rest stop around lunch time.

 Can children participate?